 You can add your own ANSI escape sequences to your output which tell the terminal to change the foreground and background colors.
 If you want to give yourself a headache, you can generate these by hand.
 You could also use a Python color library like plumbum.colors, colored, or colorama.
+Colorama is unique because when it's running on Windows, it wraps stdout, looks for ANSI escape sequences, and converts them into the appropriate win32 calls to modify the state of the terminal.

-Colorama is unique because when it's running on cmd2 imports and uses Colorama and provides a number of convenience methods for generating colorized output, measuring the screen width of colorized output, setting the window title in the terminal, and removing ANSI text style escape codes from a string.
+cmd2 imports and uses Colorama and provides a number of convenience methods for generating colorized output, measuring the screen width of colorized output, setting the window title in the terminal, and removing ANSI text style escape codes from a string.
 These functions are all documentated in cmd2.ansi.